tips

 This guide breaks down exactly what you need to enter Spain legally, whether you're coming for a short holiday or planning a longer stay.

-Important: Use this guide to understand the requirements, but always verify details with official sources before travelling.
+Use this guide to understand the requirements, but always verify details with the Spanish Ministry of Foreign Affairs before travelling.
 Visa rules can change, and your specific situation may have nuances.

 Spanish visa 1